top of page

 Using superlatives such as "spectacular" or "phenomenal" sets a high standard for your mindset.
 Even if you fall short, you're still framing your day or experience in a significantly better light than with neutral or negative language.
 Consider the concept of "self-fulfilling prophecy," where expectations influence outcomes.
 Aiming for "spectacular" and achieving "extremely good" is far more empowering than aiming for "okay" and achieving "mediocre."

-This aligns with findings from Dweck’s research on the growth mindset, which emphasises that the way we frame our experiences can shape our beliefs and actions (Dweck, 2006).
+This aligns with findings from Dweck's research on the growth mindset, which emphasises that the way we frame our experiences can shape our beliefs and actions (Dweck, 2006).
 Positive language primes your brain to seek opportunities rather than focusing on obstacles.
+This principle is particularly valuable for leaders, where leadership coaching often focuses on developing this optimistic, opportunity-focused mindset.

 Stacking the Habit: The Power of Repetition in Conversations